-MIT prohibits the use, sale, manufacturing, distribution, possession, or facilitation of the use of illegal drugs and other illegal substances, as well as substances that are generally recognized as dangerous and detrimental to the individual and community, even though they may not be illegal (including, but not limited to, whippits, 2-C’s, NBOME, research drugs, Spice, K-2, non-prescribed performance enhancing drugs) (referred to in this policy as “prohibited substances”).
+MIT prohibits the use, sale, manufacturing, distribution, possession, purchase, intent to acquire, or facilitation of the use of illegal drugs and other illegal substances, as well as substances that are generally recognized as dangerous and detrimental to the individual and community, even though they may not be illegal (including, but not limited to, whippits, 2-C’s, NBOME, research drugs, Spice, K-2, non-prescribed performance enhancing drugs) (referred to in this policy as “prohibited substances”).

 Additionally, MIT prohibits persons from permitting the use of prohibited substances, as noted in this policy, in one’s residence.
 MIT also prohibits the unlawful distribution, possession, social sharing, non-prescribed use, or abuse of prescription drugs.
 Altering, tampering, or forging a prescription is also prohibited.